Table of Contents

 The DC Office on Aging offers a single Medicaid waiver that is relevant to aging District residents: the Elderly and Persons with Physical Disabilities Waiver, more commonly referred to as the EPD Waiver or the HCBS Waiver.
 This waiver is intended to allow beneficiaries who would otherwise require nursing home care to receive care services outside of that environment and to instead remain living in their homes or in assisted living communities.
 The waiver does so by providing personal care, supportive services, and assistive technology, which increase the program participant’s independence.

 Income Rules - Monthly income for a single applicant is limited to 3x the Supplemental Security Income / Federal Benefits Rate.
-In 2018, this limit is equal to $2,250 / month.
-A married applicant whose spouse is not also receiving Medicaid assistance is permitted a higher income.
-If, for example, the Medicaid applicant lives in assisted living and their spouse does not, the non-applicant spouse is permitted to retain some of their spouse’s income to continue to be able to afford to live independently.
-This is called the Monthly Maintenance Needs Allowance and in 2018 is set at $3,090.
+In 2019, this limit is equal to $2,313 / month.
+A married applicant whose spouse is not also receiving Medicaid assistance is permitted to give his/her non-applicant spouse a monthly spousal allowance.
+If, for example, the Medicaid applicant lives in assisted living and his/her spouse does not, the non-applicant spouse is permitted to receive some of his/her spouse’s income to continue to be able to afford to live independently.
+This is called the Minimum Monthly Maintenance Needs Allowance and is the minimum amount of income to which a non-applicant spouse is entitled.
+At the time of this writing, this figure is $2,057.50 / month, but is set to increase July 2019.
+Under certain circumstances, the applicant spouse may transfer as much as $3,160.50 / month in income to his/her non-applicant spouse.
+(This figure changes in January of each year).

 D.C. offers an alternative pathway to Medicaid eligibility called the Medically Needy pathway.
+This is also referred to as a Medically Needy Spend-Down.
 For persons with high, recurring care costs, which consume the majority of their monthly income, the Medically Needy pathway can apply.
-Should the difference between care expenses and monthly income be less than $643.20, it is likely the individual will qualify.
+Should the difference between care expenses and monthly income be less than $651.54, it is likely the individual will qualify.
 (This figure is equivalent to 64% of the Federal Poverty Level.)

 Asset Rules – “Countable” assets for a single applicant are limited to $4,000.
 However, countable assets exclude an owner-occupied home valued at less than $858,000, as well as most items required to furnish the home, some personal items, a car, and up to $10,000 for burial funds.
 Married couples are permitted to have much higher countable assets.
-This is because Medicaid rules allow a non-applicant spouse to claim some jointly held assets.
-In 2018, the spouse is permitted up to $123,600 in assets.
+This is because Medicaid rules allow a non-applicant spouse to claim a larger portion of jointly held assets.
+In 2019, the spouse who is not applying for benefits is permitted up to $126,420 in assets.

 Each beneficiary of the EPD Waiver has different care requirements and will be approved for different care and support services by their case manager.
 Under the EPD Waiver, the following forms of assistance are available.